pysheng/pysheng/README.md

+*NOTE: I am not actively developing this package anymore, sorry!*

 Download books from Google Books as PNG images.
 It can be run either from the command-line or using a simple GUI (graphical interface).
 It should work out-of-the box for Unix systems (GNU/Linux, BSD) and (hopefully) for Windows.

 Install